top of page

 Nags Head Passage

-We start our walk at the North Street car park, making our way down Nags Head passage, the site of a brewery and inn for many years.
 This main thoroughfare into town has a strange metallic echo when you walk alone at night.
 It is a partially-covered passage with red brick vaulted exit onto Broad Street.
-Many Stamford people remember the famous Lincolnshire Poacher inn at the lower end of this alleyway and its giant lit sign of a game poacher which hung over the lane during the 1960s and 1970s.
-The furtive features of the poacher lit up the passage!
+Many Stamford people remember the famous Lincolnshire Poacher inn sign high above the lower end of the alleyway featuring a game poacher The furtive features of the poacher lit up the passage!

 20220921_161127 - Copy_edited.jpg